 Professor Geiger is a member of a number of professional organisations, including SCMS and BAFTSS, and a Fellow of the Royal Anthropological Institute.

-Ph.D. supervision areas include: film and visual media, including film practice as research; documentary, non-fiction, and ethnographic film and media; US cinema (especially studies of ethnicity and gender); transmedia; films of and about Asia / Pacific regions.
+Ph.D. supervision areas include: film and visual media, including film practice as research; documentary, non-fiction, and ethnographic film and media; US cinema (especially studies of ethnicity and gender); transmedia; colour film; Oceania and visual cultures.